LaunchCodeTechnicalTraining/spring-todo-mvc/readme.md

 6. list all uncompleted items
 7. list all delete items

+bugs
+- form submission issue
+- mark an item complete because we are finding the item by a non unique name

+QOL improvements
+- bootstrap
+- menu complete, uncompleted, deleted

-## Display all of the items on the todo list
+## Display all the items on the todo list

 - todo list (arrayList<TodoItem>)
   - DataRepo/TodoListRepo